amygurski/CodeMash-Capture-the-Flag/README.md

 **Solution**
 CM20-K3Y5-ST0R-D1NA-PLST

-##On Site Challenge
+### On Site Challenge

 ### You are going to need a broom (1000)
 **Getting started**
 Thankfully there was a reference to a scytale.
 There was also a mysterious broom propped in the corner of the boardgame room near the strip of paper.
-Wrapping it around the broom, it was clean the numbers lined up-ish.
+Wrapping it around the broom, it was clear the numbers lined up-ish.
 I wrote them down and messed with them til around midnight to no avail.
 The next morning, the broom was gone!
 I told Bill Sempf and he located it and made a note that it was for CodeMash.
 Some more careful wrapping of the hint around the broom revealed the answer.

 **What I learned**
 This was the start of being more social with the CTF.
 I wound up working on it with someone and we got SO close.
-This one was in Hex Code:
+This one was in Hex Code and I think I have the cm20- part memorized now after staring at it for so long trying to get the rest to work:

 63 6d 32 30 2d
 69 73 65 65 2d 79 6f 75 66 2d 6f 75 6e 64

 Putting it into a Hex to ASCII converter yielded the results: [Hex to ASCII converter](https://www.rapidtables.com/convert/number/hex-to-ascii.html)

 **Solution**